Inn on the Park

 No analysis available

 I searched for coin-op, quarters, card-operated, paid laundry, or laundry fee language.
-The explicit "Coin laundry" reference is enough to mark this as paid community laundry.
+The explicit "Coin laundry" reference is enough to confirm that the community laundry requires payment.

-I looked for wording like laundry on each floor, every floor, or floor-by-floor laundry and found no such mention.
-The public remarks consistently point to shared laundry areas on the amenity deck/5th floor instead.
+I looked for wording like laundry on each floor, every floor, or floor-by-floor laundry.
+The remarks consistently describe shared laundry rooms or common laundry on specific amenity floors, which points to centralized facilities rather than laundry on every floor.

 No analysis available